Teaching models to write kernels; dataset, training, and honest results

 - static checks: grep for

-- spot compile: try compiling a few examples. most won't run on random shapes, but catches syntax errors.
+- spot compile: try compiling a few examples. catches syntax errors.

 - human read: i read ~100 outputs. catches weird patterns machines miss.